 There are no rental facilities in the state park, but where that amenity lacks, hospitality takes its place.
 The state park, along with Friends of Galveston Island State Park, hosts frequent kayaking events like beginners classes and sunset paddles.

 Moving from the sand to the swamp, this state park is 120 miles northeast of Houston in Jasper, Texas.
 While much of the scenery surrounding Houston looks similar, this park has a variety of nature views.
 Unlike many kayaking spots, which are large open areas, the trails here cover winding sloughs and the Neches River.
 You’ll navigate your boat through tunnels of Cypress trees, lily pads, and Spanish moss.
-An alligator or two might swim by — but don’t worry; they’re not the aggressive ones.
+You might even see an alligator!

 Heading the other direction, the San Marcos River is just a little further, 145 miles straight west of Houston near Luling, Texas—just south of Austin.
 Also known for its ideal tubing conditions, this is the spot for a paddler craving clear water.
 Bring your kayak and park for free, or rent in town and use a shuttle service.
 Plenty of spots are available for drop-in, but those looking for a more organized paddle can check out the Luling Zedler Mill Paddling Trail.

 This six-mile water path will take you over clear water and through pecan trees.
 One thing to keep in mind about this spot is that there is a dam past the mill, so the water level can vary.
 This typically only presents a problem when levels are low and there could be a risk of scraping a kayak along submerged branches.